-Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke—only to discover it was ‘that one obscure component’
+Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 Not that long ago, I was taking a bath and, as often happens, an idea came to me.
 I don’t know what to call it, so let’s call it “Integration‑Unit Chain Testing”.
-I just want to share this idea, which I believe might be useful.
+I want to share this idea, which I believe might be useful.

 Problem of build time, simplicity of localization, and reliability